Nemours: Geography

 Nemours is located on the Loing and its canal, c.
 42 km south of Melun, on the Moret–Lyon railway.
 Nemours – Saint-Pierre station has rail connections to Montargis, Melun, Nevers and Paris.
+The Grand pont de Nemours designed by Jean-Rodolphe Perronet crosses the Loing in the south of the city.

 History

 Nemours is supposed to derive its name from the woods (nemora) in the midst of which it formerly stood, and discoveries of Gallo-Roman remains indicate its early origin.
 It was captured by the English in 1420, but derives its historical importance rather from the lordship (afterwards duchy) of Nemours, and the fief lords the Duke of Nemours to which it gave its name.
 In 1585 a treaty revoking previous concessions to the Protestants was concluded at Nemours between Catherine de' Medici and the Guises.

 The Hôtel de Ville was commissioned as a convent in 1669.